citp/privacy-policy-historical/i/in/ind/indiashines.com.md

-> *The following text is extracted and transformed from the indiashines.com privacy policy that was archived on 2012-12-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121225102936id_/http%3A//www.godaddy.com/agreements/ShowDoc.aspx%3Fpageid%3Dprivacy_parkedpage) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the indiashines.com privacy policy that was archived on 2016-10-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161029105625id_/http%3A//www.godaddy.com/agreements/ShowDoc.aspx%3Fpageid%3Dprivacy_parkedpage) for the most accurate reproduction.*

 # Legal Agreement

-**Go Daddy Respects Your Privacy**
+**GoDaddy Respects Your Privacy**

 **This Privacy Policy explains our privacy and information gathering practices, such as the types of information we collect and under what circumstances that information is shared.**